marcusboyle/package-test/README.md

 ## Pip installing the package
 ### Installing from a local repository

-If you have this repository available locally (e.g. you've cloned it), then while inside `package_test`, simply run `pip install .` (or more generally, `pip install path/to/repo`) to install this repository as a package.
+If you have this repository available locally (e.g. you've cloned it), then while inside `package-test`, simply run `pip install .` (or more generally, `pip install path/to/repo`) to install this repository as a package.
 This will add the package to `Lib/site-packages` in your current Python installation/interpreter.
 You'll now be able to import it from any directory.

 ### Installing from GitHub remote

 Rather than cloning the repository to have a local copy, you can directly install this package with only one line of code (no need to clone etc.).
 Simply run the following:
 ```
-pip install git+git://github.com/marcusboyle/package_test.git
+pip install git+git://github.com/marcusboyle/package-test.git
 ```